hatai/exercism-nim/README.md

 # Exercism Nim Exercises

-Here is my answer to the [Exercism](https://exercism.org)'s excersies.
+Here is my answer to the [Exercism](https://exercism.org)'s exercises.